-The authorities for collecting the requested information from and about you are 428(b)(2)(A) et seq. and 451 et seq. of the Higher Education Act of 1965, as amended (20 U.S.C.
+Authority: The authorities for collecting the requested information from and about you are 428(b)(2)(A) et seq. and 451 et seq. of the Higher Education Act of 1965, as amended (20 U.S.C.
 1078(b)(2)(A) et seq. and 20 U.S.C.
-1087a et seq.) and the authority for collecting and using your Social Security Number (SSN) is 484(a)(4) of the HEA (20 U.S.C.
+1087a et seq.) and the authority for collecting and using your Social Security Number (SSN) is 484(a) (4) of the HEA (20 U.S.C.
 1091(a)(4)).
-Participating in the Federal Family Education Loan (FFEL) Program or the William D. Ford Federal Direct Loan (Direct Loan) Program and giving us your SSN are voluntary, but you must provide the requested information, including your SSN, to participate.

-The principal purposes for collecting the information on this form, including your SSN, are to verify your identity, to determine your eligibility to receive a loan or a benefit on a loan (such as a deferment, forbearance, discharge, or forgiveness) under the FFEL and/or Direct Loan Programs, to permit the servicing of your loans, and, if it becomes necessary, to locate you and to collect and report on your loans if your loans become delinquent or default.
+Purpose: The principal purposes for collecting the information on the Teacher Loan Forgiveness Forbearance Request, including your SSN, are to verify your identity, to determine your eligibility to receive a loan or a benefit on a loan (such as a deferment, forbearance, discharge, or forgiveness) under the Direct Loan and/ or FFEL Programs, to permit the servicing of your loans, to enforce the conditions or terms of a title IV, HEA obligation, to originate, disburse, service, collect assign, adjust, transfer, refer, furnish credit information for, and discharge a title IV HEA obligation, to verify whether a title IV HEA obligation qualifies for discharge, to determine credit balances to be refunded by the U.S. Department of the Treasury (Treasury) to the individual or loan holder, and, if it becomes necessary, to locate you and to collect and report on your loans if your loans become delinquent or default.
 We also use your SSN as an account identifier and to permit you to access your account information electronically.